-A “charismatic megafauna,” Bengal tigers join the list of species like African lions, humpback whales, giant pandas, bald eagles, and penguins, among many others that have a worldwide, symbolic value.
-Yet, far too often one of the most fascinating things about Bengal tigers is overlooked.
+A “charismatic megafauna,” Bengal tigers join the list of species like African lions, humpback whales, giant pandas, bald eagles, and emperor penguins, among many others that have a worldwide symbolic value.
+Yet, far too often, one of the most fascinating things about Bengal tigers is overlooked.

 At the head of this ecosystem, Bengal tigers can weigh up to 325 kg (717 lb), run 64 kph (40 mph), and consume 40 kg (88 lb) of food at one time.
-As pure carnivores, Bengal tigers balance mammal species populations, which then balance plant species populations, which then allow the mangrove trees to become the dominant vegetation in this flourishing delta.
+As pure carnivores, these tigers balance mammal species populations, which then balance plant species populations, allowing the mangrove trees to become the dominant vegetation in this flourishing delta.

-A major source of , mangroves store four times more CO2 than terrestrial forests.
+A major source of Blue Carbon, mangroves store four times more CO2 than terrestrial forests.
 In 2017, Raghab Ray from the University of Tokyo and Tapan Kumar Jana from the University of Calcutta found that the Sundarbans sequestered 98% of the carbon emitted by a coal-based power plant in Kolaghat, India.

 Yet, poaching and extreme habitat loss have made the Sundarbans lose 95% of its historic tiger population.
 Through conservation efforts throughout India, Nepal, and Bangladesh, it is reported that the number of wild tigers is now up to 3,890 individuals from just 2,000 recorded in the 2000s.